rladies/rladiesguide/content/organization/events/online/index.en.md

 -   Enable the waiting room.

--   Admit your co-organisers (if they are still in the waiting room) and make them co-host so that they can manage bad actors with you if necessary. **Being several to run an online meeting makes things easier (e.g. one organizer can keep an eye on the chat).**
+-   Admit your co-organizers (if they are still in the waiting room) and make them co-hosts so that they can manage bad actors with you if necessary. **Having multiple co-organizers run an online meeting makes things much easier (e.g., one organizer can keep an eye on the chat).**
  It also makes it possible for your co-host to claim host if you for some reason disconnect or experience other technical difficulties.
-We recommend being at minimum one co-host to help you.
+We recommend having, at a minimum, one co-host to help you.

 -   Make organizers easy to recognize.
 Introduce yourselves at the beginning, add "Organizer - " to your name.